gitter-badger/Ubik/README.md

 - [x] Create a database backend
 - [x] Store question and answer in the database
 - [x] Add Question Answer interface.
 Create the link
+- [ ] Don't allow people to answer questions, they did not ask.
-- [ ] Send a less answered question, to users asking for their response.
+- [x] Send a question (which the asker has not verified yet), to users asking for their response.
 - [x] Send the stored response to the question to the person who asked the question
 - [ ] Find duplicate question, and only store unique ones.
 - [ ] Add feedback functionality to the response of users.